IBM-Cloud/hear-the-buzz/README.md

 * [Text to Speech](https://console.ng.bluemix.net/catalog/text-to-speech/): To read the list of tweets
 * [Advanced Mobile Access](https://console.ng.bluemix.net/catalog/advanced-mobile-access/): To capture analytics and logs from mobile apps on the server

+I tested the latest version on iOS 9.0.1 and watchOS 2.0.

 Setup
 ================================================================================